-This initiative provides technical assistance and business support to small and medium manufacturers and enterprises seeking to expand business, production and jobs in the energy supply chains.
+This initiative provides technical assistance and business support to small and medium manufacturers and enterprises seeking to expand business, production and jobs in the energy industry.
+Learn more about these supply chains with reports, events, videos and more to take advantage of market opportunities.

 Get StartedDetermine your baseline emissions and create a plan to achieve reduction goals.